Workers' Democratic Way Party: History and profile

 The party's Secretary General was Mustapha Brahma, who succeeded Abdallah El Harif in 2012.
 El Harif had led the party since its legalisation in 2004.
 The party has around 50 local sections in Morocco, as well as European branches for Moroccan immigrants in Spain, France, Italy and Belgium.

 Constituted in 1995 by members of the clandestine organization "Ila Al Amame" (Forward), integrated also sympathizers of the Marxist–Leninist Moroccan movement (MLMM).
 Ila Al-Amam, created in 1970 by dissidents of the short-lived Party of Liberation and Socialism (former Moroccan Communist Party), was the object of heavy repression by the Moroccan authorities; thousands of militants were imprisoned (the majority receiving ten-year prison sentences); others, such as Abdellatif Zeroual, one of the founders of Ila Al Amame, died in torture centres or during the hunger strikes started in prison in order to take advantage of their rights (Saida Menebhi for example); others disappeared without the truth on their fate being known.

 The first national congress of the Democratic Way was held on 16 to 18 July 2004, whereas that of the youth of the Democratic Way ("Chabibat Annahj Addimocrati") was held on 22 to 24 December 2006 at the Mehdi Ben Barka Hall of Rabat.
 The second congress was held in July 2008, and the third national congress of the party is scheduled for 13, 14 and 15 July 2012 in Casablanca.

 In 2004, the party formed an alliance with Loyalty to Democracy party, the Unified Socialist Left (GSU), the Party of the Socialist Vanguard (PADS), and the National Ittihad Congress (CNI).

-The main objective of the Democratic Way is the construction of socialism, with a democratic society that put an end to capitalism and the human exploitation.
-The party criticize the "illusions of alternance", referring to the presence of the Socialist Union of Popular Forces, until then the main opposition party, at the 1998 Moroccan government.
-Democratic Way had boycotted all the elections held since its creation (as other Moroccan parties had done in the past, for example the National Union of Popular Forces between 1972 and 2005), as they do not consider then free, neither the Moroccan regime as democratic.
+The main objective of the Workers' Democratic Way is the construction of socialism, with a democratic society that put an end to capitalism and the human exploitation.
+The party criticizes the "illusions of alternance", referring to the presence of the Socialist Union of Popular Forces, until then the main opposition party, at the 1998 Moroccan government.
+The Workers' Democratic Way has boycotted all the elections held since its creation (as other Moroccan parties had done in the past, for example the National Union of Popular Forces between 1972 and 2005), as they do not consider then free, neither the Moroccan regime as democratic.

-The Democratic Way is present in a number of causes, movements and struggles.
+The Workers' Democratic Way present in a number of causes, movements and struggles.
 These include: